Coronavirus: 119 Indians from quarantined cruise ship land in Delhi on special flight

 There were 138 Indians on board the luxury cruise ship.
 Of them, 12 tested positive for coronavirus and will stay in Japan for treatment.

-Meanwhile, India sent a consignment of medical relief materials to Wuhan – the epicentre of the outbreak.
-The relief materials include masks, gloves and other emergency medical equipment for Chinese healthcare professionals.
+Meanwhile, India sent a consignment of medical relief materials to Wuhan – the epicentre of the outbreak via another flight.
+The relief materials included masks, gloves and other emergency medical equipment for Chinese healthcare professionals.

 The Indian Air Force flight, which took the consignment, brought back 76 Indians and 36 people from seven countries – Bangladesh, Myanmar, Maldives, China, South Africa, USA and Madagascar.
 All evacuated passengers will be quarantined for 14 days.
 Foreign Minister Jaishankar thanked the Chinese government, the Indian Embassy in Beijing and the IAF.